Buying or selling property is usually an exciting time. If you have signed a contract or if you are looking to sign up, congratulations!

 On the day of settlement (or the day before), the buyer should arrange a pre-settlement inspection with the selling agent and make sure they are happy with what they will receive at settlement.
 The seller should also make sure all keys are with the agent.

 After settlement, the buyer can arrange with the agent to collect the keys.

 After settlement, a buyer’s financier will lodge the transfer documents for registration at the Queensland Titles Office.
 If a buyer pays cash, their solicitors will arrange lodgement.

 In Queensland, the Queensland Titles Office will issue an electronic confirmation of registration of the transfer documents.
 Unlike other states, a paper Certificate of Title is not automatically issued.

 However, a registered owner can apply for an original Certificate of Title from the Queensland Titles Office.
-Should you want one, Ferguson Cannon Lawyers can assist with this.
+Should you want one, Sajen Legal can assist with this.

-The process may seem complex, but Ferguson Cannon Lawyers can simplify the process for you and guide you through the whole process.
+The process may seem complex, but Sajen Legal can simplify the process for you and guide you through the whole process.
 Let us help you purchase your dream home!
 Contact our Conveyancing and Property Law team today.